enarjord/passivbot/README.md

         ["ON: pos price last price diff",
          "lambda trade, tick: calc_diff(trade['price'], tick['price']) > 1.05"]
     ],
-                                             # conditions to break backtest prematurely ["name", if true: break.  trade is last trade, tick is last price tick]
+                                             # conditions to break backtest prematurely and returns empty list of trades.
+                                             # ["name", if true: break.  trade is last trade, tick is last price tick]
-                                             # if startswith "OFF", will ignore condition
+                                             # if startswith "OFF", will ignore condition.

     "inverse": false,                        # inverse is true for bybit, false for binance "maker_fee": 0.00018,                    # 0.00018 for binance (with bnb discount), -0.00025 for bybit